 Mississippi lives up to its nickname of the Hospitality State when it comes to its marijuana laws.
-As one of the first states to decriminalize personal possession, Mississippi residents caught with less than 30 grams will receive a fine instead of jail time.
-However, despite the hospitable nature of the laws, it is still important for residents to learn the paraphernalia laws in order to avoid any penalties.
+As one of the first states to decriminalize personal possession, Mississippi residents caught with less than 30 grams receive a fine instead of jail time.
+The state has legalized medical marijuana in its most limited form; CBD preparations for those suffering from intractable epilepsy.

 Simple marijuana possession is decriminalized in Mississippi, but only for first-time offenders.
 All other cannabis offenses are crimes, including possession, sale, and cultivation.
 Penalties are typically severe, with possible life imprisonment in some cases.